MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/walkthrough-registering-configuring-simplespa-application-adal-js.md

 ## Debugging the application

-1. Set the browser to use Microsoft Edge, Google Chrome, or Mozilla Firefox.
+1. Set the browser to use Microsoft Edge or Google Chrome.

     > [!NOTE]
     > Internet Explorer will not work for debugging in this situation.